cloudflare/cloudflare-docs/content/magic-transit/prerequisites.md

 To check your prefixes, you can use [Cloudflare's RPKI Portal](https://rpki.cloudflare.com/?view=validator).

 {{<render file="prerequisites/_maximum-segment-size.md" withParameters="Magic Transit;;To accommodate the additional header data, you must set the MSS value to 1436 bytes at your physical egress interfaces — not the tunnel interfaces.
-For Magic Transit egress traffic, the MSS should be set via the tunnel’s interface for egress traffic.">}}
+For Magic Transit egress traffic, the MSS should be set via the tunnel's interface for egress traffic.">}}

 {{<render file="prerequisites/_clear-dont-fragment.md">}}